What is valvuloplasty?

 It will be important to keep the insertion site clean and dry.
 Your doctor will give you specific bathing instructions.

 You may be advised not to participate in any strenuous activities.
 Your doctor will instruct you about when you can return to work and resume normal activities.

-Notify your doctor to report any of the following:
+Tell your doctor to report any of the following:

-Fever and/or chills
+- Fever and/or chills

-Increased pain, redness, swelling, or bleeding or other drainage from the insertion site
+- Increased pain, redness, swelling, or bleeding or other drainage from the insertion site

-Coolness, numbness and/or tingling, or other changes in the affected extremity
+- Coolness, numbness and/or tingling, or other changes in the affected extremity

-Chest pain or pressure, nausea and/or vomiting, profuse sweating, dizziness, and/or fainting
+- Chest pain or pressure, nausea and/or vomiting, profuse sweating, dizziness, and/or fainting

 Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.